On the large deviation rate function for the empirical measures of reversible jump Markov processes

-To ensure ergodicity of $X\left( t\right) $, we need several conditions on the transition function $\alpha$ in (\ref{transition}).
-Recall that $\mathcal{P}\left( S\right) $ is the metric space of probability measures on $S$ equipped with Levy-Prohorov metric, which is compatible with the topology of weak convergence.
+To ensure ergodicity of $X ( t ) $, we need several conditions on the transition function $\alpha$ in (\ref{transition}).
+Recall that $\mathcal{P} ( S ) $ is the metric space of probability measures on $S$ equipped with L\'evy--Prohorov metric, which is compatible with the topology of weak convergence.

 \begin{condition} $\alpha$ satisfies the Feller property.
-That is, $\alpha\left( x,\cdot\right) :S\longmapsto\mathcal{P}\left( S\right) $ is continuous in $x$. \end{condition}
+That is, $\alpha ( x,\cdot ) \dvtx S\longmapsto\mathcal{P} ( S ) $ is continuous in $x$. \end{condition}

-\begin{remark} The Feller property and the compactness of $S$ guarantee $\alpha$ has an invariant distribution \cite[Proposition 8.3.4]{dupell4}, which we denote by $\widetilde{\pi}$.
+\begin{remark} The Feller property and the compactness of $S$ guarantee $\alpha$ has an invariant distribution (\cite{dupell4}, Proposition~8.3.4), which we denote by $\widetilde{\pi}$.
 The boundedness of $q$ enables us to define a probability measure $\pi$ according to